xlcteam/scoreBoard/README.md

 * wsgiref==0.1.2

 ## Installing
-You need to create some virtual environment
+* You need to create some virtual environment

-And then install all the dependencies by running <br>
-    `$ pip install -r requirements.txt`<br>
+* Then install all the dependencies by running `$ pip install -r requirements.txt`

-Then, to get all we need<br>
-    `$ python manage.py collectstatic`
+* Then, to get all we need `$ python manage.py collectstatic`

 We really appreciate feedback, so if you have any questions or find any bug please create [new issue](https://github.com/xlcteam/scoreBoard/issues/new).